Last updated on June 3rd, 2019

 You can order your tickets online here.

 7. Edinburgh Castle

 Now you might be wondering, why Edinburgh Castle is on the place 7?
-Well, it is amazing, without doubts, but what’s inside the castle, was somewhat … boring.
+Well, it is amazing, without doubts, but what’s inside the castle, was somewhat … bland.
 And way too expensive for the ticket price.
-However, some people loved it, so you should decide for yourself, whether to go there or not!
-I warned you, though!
+However, some people I know loved it, so you should decide for yourself, whether to go there or not!

 8. Camera Obscura